 |Christmas Holiday||December 24 & 25, 2014|

 |New Year's Holiday||Dec.
 31, 2014 & Jan.
 1, 2015|

-NOW ACCEPTING CREDIT CARDS TO PAY TAXES AND WATER BILLS
+NOW ACCEPTING CREDIT CARDS TO PAY TAXES AND WATER BILLS, ETC.

-Now Accepting Credit Cards as a form of payment for Taxes and Water Bills on-line or at the Finance Counter.
+Now Accepting Credit Cards as a form of payment for Taxes, Water Bills (only taxes and water bills can be paid online), all others such as Death Certificates, Pet License Fees, Boat Ramp Fees, Freedom of Information Act Fees, and Building Permit Fees may be paid at the Clerk's Office or Finance Counter.
 There is a 3% CONVENIENCE FEE (with a $2.00 minimum) that will appear as Point and Pay Convenience Fee on your credit card statement.
 The regular bill total will appear as City of Riverview on your credit card statement.
 If you choose not to accept the 3% convenience fee your transaction will not be completed and you will have to provide payment via a different means.
 We have a drop box located in the lobby of the Police Department that is open 24 hours a day.
 We honor postmarks if you choose to mail your check payment to us.
 And we have our Finance Counter that is open 9am-5pm M-F.

 DOWNRIVER CONSOLIDATED ASSESSING

 The deadline to register to vote for the November 4, 2014 Election is by 4:00 PM on October 6, 2014.